 Biber refers to a style of gingerbread from Appenzell, which also exists in St. Gallen.
 Most often filled with almond-paste, you can find this spiced treat throughout the year, but it’s especially popular during the Christmas holiday season.
 Biber comes in all shapes and sizes.
 It will often have a design pressed into its surface, or in the case of the photo below, a traditional Appenzeller scene has been painted on a sugar-paste disk.

 Mostbröckli comes from both of Appenzell’s half-cantons.
-This smoked dried beef is served very finely sliced.
+You will generally receive this smoked dried beef very finely sliced.
 The oldest mention of this meat product dates back to 1905.
 Today, you can find it throughout Switzerland.
 It earned an IGP designation (Indication géographique protegée) in 2018.
 Mostbröckli bearing this label must be produced in Appenzell or some parts of nearby St. Gallen.
 It works well for sandwiches or as part of a platter of dried meats and cheese.

-In Appenzell, there’s a hard caramel candy known as nidelzeltli.
+In Appenzell, I particularly like a hard caramel candy known as nidelzeltli.
 Popular with children, these little candies contain sweetened condensed milk, sugar, glucose syrup and whole cream.
 You can find different types of Appenzeller nidelzeltli, but the Appenzeller Nidelzeltli 212 with the man wearing traditional Appenzeller clothing on its packaging is arguably the most well-known.

 9: Salami: Bauernschüblig & Pantli

-In Appenzell, there are two types of dried salami that you might like to try.
-First, you’ll find the Appenzeller Bauernschüblig.
+In Appenzell, you will find at least two types of dried salami.
+First, there’s the Appenzeller Bauernschüblig.
 This smoked sausage made with beef and pork is long and slender with a very dark casing.
 You will actually find Schüblig sausages in several regions of German-speaking Switzerland.
 They usually come in pairs and sometimes need to be cooked.
-This version from Appenzell is eaten raw.
 The Pantli, which received an IGP designation in 2018, also contains beef and pork and is seasoned with garlic.
 This rectangular shaped sausage has a history dating back to at least the late 19th century.

 10. Appenzeller Hosenknöpfe

-Tiny round biscuits known, known as Hosenknöpfe (trouser buttons), are found in a few different regions of Switzerland, but Appenzell has its own version.
-The Appenzeller biscuits are somewhat compact little disks of meringue.
-Generally made with egg whites, powdered sugar and flour, additional ingredients can vary depending on the baker.
-You can enjoy these little biscuits with a cup of coffee or tea.
+Tiny round biscuits known, known as Hosenknöpfe (trouser buttons), exist in a few regions of Switzerland, but Appenzell has its own version.
+The Appenzeller biscuits resemble somewhat compact little disks of meringue.
+Generally made with egg whites, powdered sugar and flour, additional ingredients, they can vary depending on the baker.
+Enjoy these little biscuits with a cup of coffee or tea.

-The Appenzeller Siedwurst is a beef and pork sausage seasoned with caraway seeds.
-When you’re served this white sausage, please remember that the casing must be removed before eating.
+The Appenzeller Siedwurst contains beef, pork and caraway seeds, among other ingredients.
+Please remember that the casing must be removed before eating this sausage.
 Like the other meat products in this list, the Siedwurst received an IGP designation in 2018.
 The sausage meat has a soft texture because the filling is finely ground.
-This saussage closely resembles the St. Galler Bratwurst, a white veal sausage from St. Gallen.
+It closely resembles the St. Galler Bratwurst, a white veal sausage from St. Gallen.